llcawthorne/llcawthorne.github.io/content/posts/awdwr51-02-instant-gratification/index.md

 ![rails error page](images/rails_know_error.png)

-And before you start worrying, the web console is only shown if your on the same machine as the web server and running in development mode, so there shouldn't be any chance of anyone getting into it in production unless you specifically whitelist more ips and run the server in development mode.
+And before you start worrying, the web console is only shown if you're on the same machine as the web server and running in development mode, so there shouldn't be any chance of anyone getting into it in production unless you specifically whitelist more ips and run the server in development mode.